ecalder6/azure-gaming/README.md

     Use the C:\disconnect.lnk in the VM to close the remote desktop connection.

+* Should I install the audio driver update for Steam?

+    By default, steam won't stream any game before you install its audio driver on the VM.
+You should just install it to get rid of the popup.
+Alternatively, you could launch steam with "-skipstreamingdrivers".

 * My question is not listed

     Submit an issue on GitHub.